 The Lummi Nation is the largest fishing tribe in Puget Sound.
-However, the recent declines in salmon stocks have dramatically altered the tribal dependence on salmon fishing as an economic mainstay.
-In 1985, the average Lummi fisherman made \$22,796 (\$49,500 in 2013)
+However, the declines in salmon stocks have dramatically altered the tribal dependence on salmon fishing as an economic mainstay.
+In 1985, the average Lummi fisherman made \$22,796 (\$54,260 in 2019 dollars).
+In

-dollars).
-In 1993, the average income from fishing was only \$5,555 (\$9,000 in 2013 dollars).
+1993, the average income from fishing was only \$5,555 (\$9,840 in 2019 dollars).
 During the 1980s, about 30 percent of the tribal workforce relied on fishing for their sole source of income.
 Since 1993, further reductions in salmon stocks have resulted in closure of some fisheries and a further reduction in tribal fishery incomes (LIBC 1996).
-In recent years, the annual value of the Lummi Nation fishery has declined from a high of over \$11 million in 1985 (\$24 million in 2013 dollars) to an average during a representative harvest year of approximately \$5 million in 2001 (\$6.6 million in 2013 dollars).
+In recent years, the annual value of the Lummi Nation fishery has declined from a high of over \$11 million in 1985 (\$26.2 million in 2019 dollars) in 2019 the value of the Lummi Nation fishery was \$11million.

-The Lummi government (the Lummi Indian Business Council [LIBC]) and affiliated enterprises
+The Lummi government (the Lummi Indian Business Council [LIBC]) and affiliated enterprises (e.g., Silver Reef Casino Resort; Northwest Indian College; Lummi K-12 School, Loomis Trail Golf

-(e.g., Silver Reef Hotel, Casino & Spa; Northwest Indian College; Lummi K-12 School) is the third largest employer in the Whatcom County area.
+Club) is the third largest employer in the Whatcom County area.
 Although most of the LIBC and affiliated enterprises employees are tribal members, numerous non-Lummis are also employed by the Lummi Nation.
 The LIBC provides community, administrative, education, material resources management, natural resources management, cultural resources management, and health services to the tribal population in order to help achieve the tribal economic and social development goals.
 These goals include protection and enhancement of natural and cultural resources, job creation for tribal members, income generation to fund community development programs, and diversification and stabilization of the local economy by creating alternatives to fishing and gaming.
 Revenue generation is needed in order for the Lummi Nation to develop economic self-sufficiency.
-The Lummi Nation Statistics Department estimated that 43.1 percent of Lummi families living on the Reservation during 2004 were living at or below 100 percent of the Federal Poverty Level.
+The Lummi Nation Statistics Department estimated that 43.1 percent of Lummi families living on the Reservation during 2004 were living at or below the Federal Poverty Level.
 The results of a survey of enrolled tribal members conducted by the LIBC in 2005 (LIBC 2005) indicated that 16 percent of adult tribal members were unemployed in 2005.